diaoyugan/Veinmine/config_docs/config_en_us.md

 |--------------------|---------|--------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `useIntrusiveCode` | Boolean | Client | `true`  | Enable custom RenderLayer and RenderPipeline for wall-penetrating highlights.
 May conflict with certain mods, shaders, or renderers.
 If crashes or invisible highlights occur, disable this option.
 Changes require restarting the client. |

----

-## Localization & Contribution
-If you notice translation issues or want to add new languages, submit an Issue or Pull Request on GitHub:
-- Add language files under `assets/<modid>/lang/` (format: `xx_xx.json`).
-- Keep the keys consistent with existing ones.
-- Include the scope of changes and examples in the PR description.